rosenyu304/rosenyu304.github.io/_pages/about.md

 ======== -->
 Hi I am Ting-Ying Yu and people usually call me **Rosen**.
 I am currently an undergraduate student at [Georgia Tech](https://www.gatech.edu/) with a major in [Electrical Engineering](https://www.ece.gatech.edu/) (planning to graduate in Spring 2023).
 With a passion learning Machine Learning and Solid Earth Science , I am also minoring in [Computer Science (Intelligence specialization)](https://www.cc.gatech.edu/degree-programs/minor-computing-intelligence) and [Earth and Atmosphere Science (Geophysics specialization)](https://eas.gatech.edu/undergrad/geophysics-minor).

+You can find the details of research here: [Research] (https://rosenyu304.github.io/research/)

 I am currently working on 4 research projects with the topics of:
 * Mid-Ocean Ridges Modeling
 * Seismic Monitoring CO2 Storage with Machine Learning Approach